tvsnarayana/AzureDevTestDeploy/docs/Getting Started with Hyper-V.md

     http://[IP_NUMBER]:8888

-You should see a simple page which is built from a combination of ASP content and the results of a call to the Java application.
+You should see a simple page which is built from a combination of web application content and the results of a call to the Java application.

 ### Lets make a change to our Application Code ###

 Now we will edit the application code.
-In your favourite editor open asp/HomeModule.cs and find the line which starts with "var result".
-Change the string in this line to say something unique to you and save the file.
+In your favourite editor open www/index.html and change the <h1> text to something unique.

-We have edited the content of the file but if you revisit the ASP.Net web page you will not see the changes you made.
+We have edited the content of the file but if you revisit the web page you will not see the changes you made.
 This is because containers are intended to be immutable.
 The Container is using a snapshot of your application code taken when you ran the build command above.
 Therefore to see the changes we need to stop the currently running container, rebuild it and restart it.

-To do this you run the following commands in your Windows Bash shell:
+To do this you run the following commands in your Bash shell:

     docker stop dev_web
     docker rm dev_web